 How to choose the best boiler cover

-We've surveyed thousands of boiler cover customers about the provider they use, so we can tell you which brands boiler owners recommend.
+We've surveyed 1,652 boiler cover customers about the provider they use, so we can tell you which brands boiler owners recommend.

-Paying for boiler cover means that if your boiler breaks down, the contract provider will send an engineer to assess the problem and try to fix it.
-If you have a boiler-servicing contract, it will include an annual boiler service to make sure your system is in good working order.
+Paying for boiler cover means that, if your boiler breaks down, the contract provider will send an engineer to assess the problem and try to fix it.
+Boiler cover often includes an annual service, but not all boiler cover providers are equal.

 - How much does boiler cover cost?